craig8196/simbolscrit/README.md

-# simbolscrit
+# Simbol Scrit
-Experimental scripting language for better development.
+Simbol Scrit (symbol script) is an experimental scripting language for better development.